neuefische/web-exercises/sessions/backend-basics/chance_solution/README.md

 Use the following hints as guideline:

 - Use `createServer()` (`server.js`) and `.listen()` (`index.js`) to respond to the request on the port listened to.
-- `chance` must be installed and and can be used use it as follows:
+- `chance` is already installed, you just have to import and use it as follows:
-  - install via `npm install chance`
   - import via `import Chance from "chance";`
   - instantiate Chance so it can be used: `const chance = new Chance();` (you can do this outside the `createServer()` callback)
   - use the Change documentation to find out how to create